 Our Lady’s Child

-This story is allegedly about the value of truthfulness and promotes a message of forgiveness and redemption—once an offender repents.
+This story, through rather bizarre means, taught the value of truthfulness and promotes a message of forgiveness and redemption—once an offender repents.

 Cultural Exchange: Taiwan’s European Past

 Christianity arrived in Taiwan as early as the 1500s and is Taiwan’s oldest organized religion.
 European traders, colonists and missionaries were among the first outsiders to make contact with Taiwan’s ancient Austronesian communities.
 Today, Taiwan’s Catholic Dioceses and the Presbyterian Church are the two most influential Christian communities on the island.

 Christian Westerners were the first to write down, using the Latin alphabet, the Taiwanese language (known as the Pe̍h-ōe-jī script) and numerous native Formosan languages (such as the Atayalic languages).
 These effective and unique writing systems are still employed today in Taiwan.